sibidev/algorand-starter-kit/README.md

 ## Are there Naming Services on Algorand?

 - Algorand name service and marketplace for Non-Fungible Domains (NFDs) — unique, readable aliases for wallet addresses - [NFDomains](https://nf.domains/)
-- ANS is a decentralized naming service.
-An Algorand smart contract stores names and governs the naming policy -  [Algorand Name Service](https://algonameservice.com/home)

 ### Which programs do I need to install?